Composite case studies have been selected to identify and illustrate the dysfunctional characteristics of the male aging process.

 They had maintained reasonably effective sexual interchange during their marriage.

 Mr. A had no difficulty with erection, reasonable ejaculatory control, and, aside from two occasions of prostitute exposure, had been fully committed to the marriage.
-Mrs. A occasionally orgasmic during intercourse and regularly orgasmic during her occasional masturbatory experiences had continued regularity of coital exposure with her husband until five years prior to referral for therapy.
+Mrs. A occasionally orgasmic during intercourse and regularly orgasmic during her occasional masturbatory experiences had continued regularity of coital exposure with her husband until five years before referral for therapy.

 Mr. A had recently retired from a major manufacturing concern.
 He had been relatively successful in his work and there were no specific financial problems facing man and wife during their declining years.